slavniyteo/upgraded-octo-funicular/README.md

-consistent with the requirements of this License, to extend the patent license to downstream recipients.
+patent license for this particular work, or (3) arrange, in a manner consistent with the requirements of this License, to extend the patent license to downstream recipients.
 "Knowingly relying" means you have actual knowledge that, but for the patent license, your conveying the